Reset Mazda Tire Pressure Sensor TPMS Light

 Procedure

-In some cases, the TPMS warning light may come and stay on even though the tires don’t need any more air, meaning they are all inflated to 35 PSI.
+In some cases, the TPMS warning light may come and stay on even though the tires don’t need more air, meaning they are all inflated to 35 PSI.
 The most common problems that can trigger the low tire pressure warning light are:

 - You are using a spare tire.